The Texas Tree Trails organization is a cooperative effort

 organizations such as Master Naturalist, Master Gardeners,

-etc. (TBUFC and DHTC are both 503c organizations.)
+etc. (TBUFC and TXHTC are both 503c organizations.)